RebornOS-Team/rebornos-iso/README.md

 To keep this project in sync with the upstream ArchISO Releng configuration, please follow the below steps.
 Change to the project directory (`cd rebornos-iso`) before continuing...

-1. **Fetch changes from the upstream GitLab source**: The below script first clones the [upstream ArchISO](https://gitlab.archlinux.org/archlinux/archiso) to the `archiso` branch (force overwrites it) and then clones the [releng configuration directory](https://gitlab.archlinux.org/archlinux/archiso/-/tree/master/configs/releng) to the `_releng` branch.
+a. **Fetch changes from the upstream GitLab source**: The below script first clones the [upstream ArchISO](https://gitlab.archlinux.org/archlinux/archiso) to the `archiso` branch (force overwrites it) and then clones the [releng configuration directory](https://gitlab.archlinux.org/archlinux/archiso/-/tree/master/configs/releng) to the `_releng` branch.
 ```sh
 sh scripts/update_releng_branch.sh
 ```

-1. **Merge upstream changes**
+b. **Merge upstream changes**
 ```sh
 git checkout main

 git merge _releng
 ```

-3. **Manually handle merge conflicts**: Follow [this guide for commandline operations](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) or [this guide if you are using *Visual Studio Code*](https://code.visualstudio.com/docs/sourcecontrol/overview#_merge-conflicts).
+c. **Manually handle merge conflicts**: Follow [this guide for commandline operations](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) or [this guide if you are using *Visual Studio Code*](https://code.visualstudio.com/docs/sourcecontrol/overview#_merge-conflicts).

-4. **Push updates back to the project**: After all the merge conflicts are handled and you stage all the changes, you are ready to push the updates with `git push`.
+d. **Push updates back to the project**: After all the merge conflicts are handled and you stage all the changes, you are ready to push the updates with `git push`.